opencloudcode/AutomatedDeploymentEngine/mtr.ADE/README.md

 For ease, this work is held in this single repository but ordered into Projects under a single Visual Studio Solution.
 **This project may move away from Solution files in the near future to allow easier contributions from non Visual Studio environments**

-## Source Control
-This project is using Git as the version control system: Using Git allows for easier distribution, editing, and contribution compared to TSVC.

-Only the core team will have access to make changes in the Master branch, but anyone is welcome to clone this repository and make their own contribution.
-When done with your work, submit a pull request: This will be reviewed by the core team and, if successful, the changes will be merged into the master branch.

-Please take the time to review the [Coding and Design Standards document](Standards.md)

-For help using Git with Visual Studio Team Services, take a look at [MSDN](https://www.visualstudio.com/en-us/get-started/code/gitquickstart)

-Happy coding!